bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-itunes-connect.md

 - app-store
 - ios
 - deploy
-summary: You can deploy an app to iTunes Connect (rebranded as App Store Connect) to invite testers on Testflight or to release your app on the App Store.
+description: You can deploy an app to iTunes Connect (rebranded as App Store Connect) to invite testers on Testflight or to release your app on the App Store.
 menu:
   ios-deploy: